microsoft/PowerApps-Samples/cds/webapi/C#/FunctionAndActions/README.md

 ## Clean up

-Prior to termination, the program will display a console prompt asking if you want any created entity records deleted.
+Prior to termination, the program will display a console prompt asking if you want any created table records deleted.
 If you want to view created records after the sample terminates, answer 'n' or 'no' and press \[Enter\].